cyrilbois/developer-playbook/api-development-swagger.md

   If you use visual studio code do this first in your terminal window and then open the folder again with `code .`.

+# Developer a docker microservice

+1. Check that you have have a local docker environment in [Plattform](/containeraas.md) -> Setup Docker Environment.